Tasty Recipes for the Home Cook

 (Affiliate links.
 The products I recommend are either what I use, are on my wish list, or come highly rated.)

-• Small food processor—this has a 3.5 cup capacity work bowl with a pour spout.
+• Small food processor: this has a 3.5 cup capacity work bowl with a pour spout.
 It and the locking blade are dishwasher safe.

 • Ice cream scoop—for filling your cones with deliciousness.
-This large scoop is ergonomic and is comfortable for both left and right hands.
+This large scoop is ergonomic and comfortable for both left and right hands.
 It has an innovative design and an easy-release trigger.

 • Small wire whisk—this set contains a 5.5” and a 7” inch whisks.
 They are rustproof and safe for nonstick surfaces.